Configuration: How Puppet is Configured

 For most settings, you specify the option and follow it with a value.
 An equals sign between the two (

-=) is optional, and values may optionally be surrounded by quotes.
+=) is optional, and you can optionally put values in quotes.

 All three of these are equivalent to setting